Powerlifting Split for Beginners

 When we talk about equipment, we are talking about using a bench shirt or a squat or deadlift suit and/or briefs.
 Knee wraps are permitted in some organizations as raw, but others do not.

 Competitions are worldwide and powerlifting has been a Paralympic sport with the bench press only since 1984.

-So you will want to get stronger in the squat, bench press, and deadlift.
-There are some events that offer bench-only or a bench and deadlift flight.
+So you will want to get stronger in all 3 lifts.
+There are some events that offer bench-only or a bench and deadlift flights.